lkiesow/leihs-wiki/Git-workflow.md

 # Tagging a new release

-Whenever master is all green, at the end of a sprint/iteration, we are ready to release a new version of leihs.
-We do that by tagging a specific commit *that we know is green*:
+Whenever master is all green, at the end of a sprint/iteration and when the product owner approves the release, we are ready to release a new version of leihs.
+We do that by tagging a specific commit:

 ```
 git checkout master